Wind-WindKids/winding/samples/sophieandwind/sun.md

 @image:
 Sophie standing at the foot of wide stone church steps, looking toward the sunny park beyond.
 She wears a light summer dress and sandals.
 In the park, colorful kites tug in the wind, leaves swirl, and children laugh in the distance.
 The Eiffel Tower rises faintly in the background.

 --
-authoring: page, image, portrait-oriented, cover-front-inside --
-Two laptops in the grass, side by side, kite logo on one of the laptops, next to the keyboard.
-Complex futuristic dragon airplane CAD 3D graphics on the screen of one of the laptops.
-Code on another side.

---
-dedication: page, portrait-oriented
---
-@text: centered, cursive, golden
-To Sophie,
-she can fly.
-Just like me.
-       Wind.

-@image: centered, logo, small, golden
-Two birds, facing each other, with a heart between them.
-The birds are inside the shape of a heart, with the tails forming the top of the heart.

---